BenoitHeintzCSU/lpro_ait_tp1_team4/procedures/assembly/assembly motor driver/assembly driver motor.md

 - And on the Arduino, we can see the pins [10 9 8 7 6 ].
 - Plug the side with the pins *[10 9 8 7 6]* of the motor driver on the same pins of the Arduino.
 <span style="color:red">**Check the opposite side.**</span>
-- Now we have to plug the red and black wires in the driver motor in the pins *[M1A M1B]*.
+- Now we have to plug the red and black wires of the motor in the driver motor in the pins *[M1A M1B]*.

 ## 3) Result
 this how is the final assembly<br />